Are you using one of the big chiropractic marketing companies, or thinking about it?

 Personally, I do not, and will not, work with more than one chiropractor in a given city.
 I believe a conflict of interest like that is completely unethical.

-SEO elements are critical factors that Google – and other search engines – take into consideration when deciding which chiropractic clinic websites to serve at the top of their “organic” search engine result pages (SERPs).
+SEO elements are critical factors that Google – and other search engines – take into consideration when deciding which chiropractic websites to serve at the top of their “organic” search engine result pages (SERPs).

 Being on the first page is important because the vast majority of people searching for a chiropractor won’t even go to the second page or beyond.